New data redefine Southern California as volcanically active

 The Salton Sea was created in 1905 when the Colorado River overran an irrigation canal system and filled the basin.

 The Salton Sea itself was created by a flood in 1905 when the Colorado River overran the Imperial Valley irrigation canal system and filled the basin, which is 226 feet below sea level.
 It sits between the San Andreas and the San Jacinto Faults.
-There have been major earthquakes in the Imperial Valley, proof of its intense geological activity, said Schmitt, who studies crustal evolution and geothermal processes.
+There have been major earthquakes in the Imperial Valley, proof of its intense geological activity, said Schmitt, who studies crustal evolution and geothermal processes."Young volcanic rocks can be difficult to date with conventional methods, one reason being that plant remains suitable for carbon dating are absent in a desert environment," Schmitt explained.
+So to determine the age of the obsidian, Schmitt used zircon, a silicate mineral that contains uranium.
+The age of a volcanic eruption can be determined by measuring the decay of this uranium, he explained.

 This obsidian arrowhead was found near the Salton Sea.